The long and short chronological history of social media

 2003 saw the emergence of LinkedIn.
 Its unique selling point is obvious to anyone who uses it.

-Its devotion to social media for business has enabled its steady growth into one of the most popular social media sites in the world.
+Its devotion to social media for business has enabled its steady growth into one of the world's most popular social media sites.

 14. The rise and fall of MySpace